Ten true superfoods

 Similar to broccoli sprouts, a large part of kale's charm isn't in its nutrient content, but in the wide variety of other beneficial compounds it provides.
 It is one of the highest sources of a variety of flavonoid compounds like quercetin and luteolin, and provides many of the same active isothiocyanates as broccoli and other members of the cruciferous family.
 Because of this, it shows many potential protective effects against a wide variety of health conditions.
 Just remember that as with all cruciferous vegetables, it needs to be at least lightly cooked to avoid its active compounds interfering with iodine absorption and thyroid function.

-Honorable mentions: pasture-raised butter, salmon, mussels, goat milk, eggs, taro, asparagus, flax seed, chia seed, and sunflower sprouts.
+Honorable mentions: olive oil, salmon, mussels, goat milk, eggs, taro, asparagus, flax seed, chia seed, and sunflower sprouts.

 If you want to eat a diet with the full-range of every nutrient required by your body, there are a full small gaps in the list above that I'd like to briefly address.
 First off, most of the foods listed here are fairly low in calcium.
 As a result, it's necessary to include some other calcium sources.
 Egg shell powder, goat milk, flax or chia seeds, and certain dark leafy greens can provide enough calcium to meet this requirement.
 Vitamin K2, the activated form of vitamin K1, is also absent, as it is only really found in pasture-raised animal fat.
 Thankfully, you can either find K2 as a supplement, or include high-vitamin butter oil as a high K2 food.
 Vitamin K1 from dark leafy greens can be converted to K2, but this process is inefficient compared to getting most of your daily value pre-formed in animal fat.